Anthony-Fiddes/fiddes.dev/content/posts/linux-on-the-lenovo-z13/index.md

 have on your phone.
 You'll want to hold your finger to the sensor a bit longer in order for it to successfully read your fingerprint consistently.

+## Helpful Resources

+### Audio Problems

+Sometimes I found that no sound would come from my Z13's speakers.
+The f1/2/3 audio buttons also wouldn't work.
+Basically the system behaved as if it had no speakers.
+For this issue, I found [this](https://support.system76.com/articles/audio/) article by System76 to be pretty helpful.
+What I did to improve my issue was:

+- I reinstalled/restarted pipewire per the instructions in the article above.
+- I disabled hibernation/fast startup/secure boot.